bw-math/bw-math/source/assignments/projects/04_BIAS.rst

     d.
 What are some possible sources of bias in the draft lottery?
 List the cases and identify the *type* of bias in each case.

-2. During the first year of the draft, 1969, months were put into the shoebox in ascending order.
+2. During the first year of the draft, 1969, birthdates were put into the shoebox in ascending order of month.
 In other words, the birth dates in the month of December were first put in the bottom of the shoebox, then birth dates in November were placed on top of the December birth dates, then October birth dates were placed on top of the November birth dates, and so on up to January.
 The slips of paper were not mixed any further before the draft was selected.
+Using this new information, answer the following questions.
+Save your answer in the :ref:`docstring <python_docstring>`

     a.
 How does this information affect your answer to *#1a*?